rustprooflabs/pgdd/README.md

 ## Upgrade extension

-Version 0.4.0 was a complete rewrite of the PgDD extension from a raw-SQL extension to using the [pgx framework](https://github.com/zombodb/pgx).
+Version 0.4.0 was a complete rewrite of the PgDD extension from a raw-SQL extension to using the [pgrx framework](https://github.com/zombodb/pgrx).

 Upgrading versions currently requires `DROP EXTENSION pgdd; CREATE EXTENSION pgdd;` to recreate the extension.
-This is unlikely to change until [pgx #121 is resolved](https://github.com/zombodb/pgx/issues/121).
+This is unlikely to change until [pgrx #121 is resolved](https://github.com/zombodb/pgrx/issues/121).

-If custom attributes were stored in the `dd` tables you will need to use `pg_dump` to export the data and reload after recreating the extension with pgx.
+If custom attributes were stored in the `dd` tables you will need to use `pg_dump` to export the data and reload after recreating the extension with pgrx.
 If any of the three (3) queries below return a count > 0 this applies to you.